StMorris/StMorris/README.md

 I am Tomisin Titiloye, i have an interesting relationship with data, i like to crawl around environments where they are stored, its even more fun when i get the chance to move them across different environments 🙃.
 Our conversations are the best, sometimes im just getting feedbacks on how the day went?, what made the most sense?, othertimes, we see into the future 😁.

 I joined Github to publish my curiousity, explore various tools and techniques, and identify best practices in the process.
-If you are interested, please find the project details below.

-promise to me: update the contents boy!!!!
+instruction to me: update the contents boy!!!!

 ## ETL
 - [Full ETL from SQLServer database to Postgres database](https://github.com/StMorris/ETL_sqlserver_to_postgres/blob/main/ETL_sql_server_to_postgres.py) with python